Thank you for contacting

 Additional Relief For Seniors And Filing Status Rules

-These additional amounts apply regardless of modified adjusted gross income and further reduce taxable income for older households.
-Filing status remains critical, as deduction levels differ based on how a return is filed.
+Filing status remains critical overall, as standard deduction levels differ based on how a return is filed.

 When Itemizing May Still Make Sense